emaloney/MBDataEnvironment/README.md

 Assuming there is no value for `$ha`, the expression will yield a string that ends in "`Ke concert`" instead of the intended "`Ke$ha concert`".

 To avoid this problem, you can use *quoting* to ensure that portions of your expression are not evaluated.
-You can think of quoting as representing a *raw context* wherein values are passed through as-is during expression evaluation.

 To quote a range of text within an expression, you would precede the text you want to quote with "`^q(`" and close it with "`)`".
-The text that appears within the parentheses is returned as-is when the expression containing the quote is evaluated.
+The text that appears within the parentheses is treated as a text literal and returned as-is when the expression containing the quote is evaluated.

 A quoted form of the expression above is: